Kurento/kurento/source/user/installation.rst

 The `kurento-media-server Docker image <https://hub.docker.com/r/kurento/kurento-media-server>`__ is a nice *all-in-one* package for an easy quick start.
 It comes with all the default settings, which is enough to let you try the :doc:`/user/tutorials`.

-For *real-world* application development, developers are encouraged to `base FROM <https://docs.docker.com/engine/reference/builder/#from>`__ this Docker image and build their own, with any customizations that they need or want.
-That's the nice thing about how Docker containers operate, you can build your own images based on the previous work of others!

-Running a Docker container **won't modify your host system** and **won't create new files** or anything like that, at least by default.
-This is part of how Docker containers work, and is important to keep in mind for certain cases.
-For example, when using the `RecorderEndpoint <https://doc-kurento.readthedocs.io/en/latest/_static/client-javadoc/org/kurento/client/RecorderEndpoint.html>`__ (which creates new files in the local filesystem) some users that are new to Docker might be wondering where the recordings are stored; the answer is *inside the container*.

-If you need to insert or extract files from a Docker container, there is a variety of methods: You could use a `bind mount <https://docs.docker.com/storage/bind-mounts/>`__; a `volume <https://docs.docker.com/storage/volumes/>`__; `export <https://docs.docker.com/engine/reference/commandline/container_export/>`__ some files from an already existing container; change your `ENTRYPOINT <https://docs.docker.com/engine/reference/run/#entrypoint-default-command-to-execute-at-runtime>`__ to generate the files at startup; or customize this Docker image to introduce any desired changes.
+If you need to insert or extract files from a Docker container, there is a variety of methods: You could use a `bind mount <https://docs.docker.com/storage/bind-mounts/>`__; a `volume <https://docs.docker.com/storage/volumes/>`__; `cp <https://docs.docker.com/engine/reference/commandline/cp/>`__ some files from an already existing container; change your `ENTRYPOINT <https://docs.docker.com/engine/reference/run/#entrypoint-default-command-to-execute-at-runtime>`__ to generate or copy the files at startup; or `base FROM <https://docs.docker.com/engine/reference/builder/#from>`__ this Docker image and build a new one with your own customizations.
+Check :ref:`faq-docker` for an example of how to use bind-mounts to provide your own configuration files.

 These are the exact contents of the image:

-* A local ``apt-get`` installation of KMS, as described in :ref:`installation-local`.
+* A local ``apt-get`` installation of KMS, as described in :ref:`installation-local`, plus all its extra plugins (chroma, platedetector, etc).
 * Debug symbols installed, as described in :ref:`dev-dbg`.
 This allows getting useful stack traces in case the KMS process crashes.
 If this happens, please `report a bug <https://github.com/Kurento/bugtracker/issues>`__.
 * All **default settings** from the local installation, as found in ``/etc/kurento/``.
-For changing those settings, check :doc:`/user/configuration`.
+For details, see :doc:`/user/configuration`.